Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data

 \textit{where }$\overline{F}\left( s\right) =1-F\left( s\right) ,$\textit{ }$x_{+}=\sup\left\{ x:F\left( x\right) <1\right\} $.

-This property was intially introduced by de Haan's as a "Form of Regular Variation" (see the title of his article).
+This property was intially introduced by de Haan as a "Form of Regular Variation" (see the title of his article).
 This class of distribution function is referred to as de Haan's Gamma class in the book by Bingham, Goldie and Teugels (1987) and within this article.
 In the latter book the definition is slightly different from the one given above.
 Gamma-variation is defined at infinity and for non-decreasing functions which comes down to taking $x_{+}=+\infty$ and taking $\exp\left( x\right) $ instead of $\exp\left( -x\right) $ in the display above.
 Surprisingly, in their book as well as in de Haan's article no examples of functions belonging to $\Gamma$ is given.
-The cumulative density function of the gaussian distribution belongs to this class.with $x_{+}=+\infty$ and $\rho\left( s\right) =1/s$.
+The cumulative distribution function function of the Gaussian distribution belongs to this class with $x_{+}=+\infty$ and $\rho\left( s\right) =1/s$.

-Since we focus on the local behaviour at zero of the cumulative density function of a real valued random variable we have to modifiy again slightly the definitions above.
+Since we focus on the local behaviour at zero of the cumulative distribution function function of a real valued random variable we have to modifiy again slightly the definitions above.
 We introduce the class $\Gamma_{0}$ and feature some of its properties below.
-We share most of our notations with Bingham, Goldie and Teugels (1987) which differ from those of de Haan.
+We borrow most of our notations from Bingham, Goldie and Teugels (1987) which differ from those of de Haan.